 Will I receive mid-term grades?
-Mid-semester grades of a D or F are posted in Campus Connection so advisors can discuss students' success during advising week.
+Mid-semester grades of a D or F are posted in Campus Connection so advisors can discuss student's success during advising week.

-What is a deficient student in the College of Health and Human Sciences?
+What is a deficient student in the College of Health & Human Sciences?
 Any student who, in any semester, fails to attain a grade point average of 2.00 is considered deficient.
-All students in the College of Health and Human Sciences must maintain a 2.00 each term to remain in good standing in the College.
+All students in the College of Health & Human Sciences must maintain a 2.00 each term to remain in good standing in the College.
 Our standards are higher than the University requirement.

 What happens if I'm classified as a deficient student by the University?
 The University may issue either an academic warning or an academic probation sanction.
-Additional information is available on the NDSU sites: Academic Standing | North Dakota State University (ndsu.edu) https://career-advising.ndsu.edu/alert-suspension-information/
+See the NDSU Catalog for details (https://catalog.ndsu.edu/).